SamAkinbile/HealthTechBlog/README.md

 The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
 It is intended that these user stories will be implemented at a later date.

-- As a Site User, I can search words about an articuleor blog  so that I can find the one I want.
+- As a Site User, I can search words about an articule or blog  so that I can find the one I want.

 ### Design